treygriffith/oz/README.md

 4. being completely agnostic to any other part of the application (i.e. modeling, routing, etc)
 5. letting the application never touch the DOM

-† Oz.js is 29 KB when uglified, and 8 KB gzipped, including all dependencies.
+† Oz.js core is ~150 lines.
+When all dependencies are included, it is 29 KB minified, and 8 KB gzipped.

 Installation
 ------------